bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map() allocates memory and stores return values. forEach() throws away return values and always returns undefined . forEach() will allow a callback function to mutate the current array. map() will instead return a new array.

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value). ...
+In most respects it is identical to a function except for two key differences: A method is implicitly passed the object on which it was called.

 3. What is closure?

+A closure gives e access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.

 4. Describe the four rules of the 'this' keyword.

+Whenever a function is contained in the global scope, the value of “this” inside of that function will be the “window” object.

+Whenever a function is called by a preceding dot, the object before that dot is “this”.

+Whenever a constructor function is used, “this” refers to the specific instance of the object that is created and returned by the constructor function.

+Whenever JavaScript’s “call” or “apply” method is used, “this” is explicitly defined.

 5. Why do we need super() in an extended class?

+The key to understanding what “super” is that one would use “super()” inside of a subclass “constructor” method in order to call the parent “constructor”... and that's pretty much what “super” is in JavaScript: a reference to the parent “prototype.”

 ## Project Set up